-This is a separation that happens at the joint of the root between the 2 pieces you are working.
-These joints and cracks are often a source of burn through.
+This is a separation that happens at the joint of the root between the 2 pieces you are working on.
+These joints and cracks are often a source of burn-through.

-Make sure that you don’t have too much of an opening at the root if you want to avoid burn through.
+Make sure that you don’t have too much of an opening at the root if you want to avoid burning through.